Road salt

 An Econ-brand salt spreader spreading salt on a road during the 2010 UK winter.

-Road salt (also known as de-icing salt, rock salt, or snow salt) is a salt used mainly as an anti-slip agent in winter road conditions, but also to prevent dust and snow build-up on roads.
-Various kinds of salts are used as road salt, but calcium chloride and sodium chloride (rock salt) are among the most common.
-The more expensive magnesium chloride is generally considered safer, but is not as widely used because of its cost and effect on structural integrity.
+Road salt (also known as deicing salt, rock salt, snow salt or grit salt) is a salt used mainly as an anti-slip and deicing agent for roads, sidewalks and other transportation surfaces during the winter.
+The most commonly used form is sodium chloride (NaCl), though other salts such as calcium chloride and magnesium chloride are also employed, especially in colder temperatures.
 When used in its solid form, road salt is often pre-wet to accelerate the ice-melting process.
-Road salts have been having adverse effects on the environment, including decreasing biodiversity, contaminating of water sources, and increasing soil salinity.
+Road salt lowers the freezing point of water through freezing-point depression and thus prevents ice formation, which in turn improves traction and safety for vehicles and pedestrians.

+The widespread use of road salts began in the 20th century and has since been standard practice in many regions with yearly snowfall, especially in Europe and North America.
+Millions of tons of salt are applied to road surfaces yearly, making it one of the most extensively used chemical agents in urban infrastructure.
+It has become popular due to its effectiveness, low cost, and ease of application.

+Road salts have adverse effects on the environment.
+Chloride ions from road salt can accumulate in soils, surface waters, and groundwater, where they persist and may harm aquatic ecosystems, roadside vegetation, and drinking water supplies.
+Road salt also accelerates corrosion of vehicles, bridges, and reinforced concrete, leading to increased maintenance costs.
+These concerns have prompted research into alternative de-icing materials, improved application techniques, and policies aimed at reducing salt use while maintaining road safety.

 History

 The use of salt for snow and ice control began in the early 20th century.
 In Paris, sodium chloride was applied on a large scale to combat black ice, although the practice soon revealed disadvantages such as corrosion of iron structures and damage to the hooves of draft animals.
 Despite these drawbacks, the method proved effective in improving road safety and was soon adopted in other cities and countries.

 The use of salt for deicing roads began in the United States in the late 1930s, when New Hampshire experimented with spreading granular sodium chloride on roads in 1938.
 By the winter of 1941–1942, New Hampshire formally adopted a statewide salt-spreading policy; about 5,000 tons of salt were applied on U.S. highways that season.
 Before the adoption of road salt in New Hampshire, road maintenance in winter typically relied on plowing and spreading abrasives (sand, cinders) for traction, with salt only used occasionally (e.g. to slow freezing in stored sand piles).